-If you did not meet the pass requirements for a Matric subject, you may qualify for a Matric rewrite (supplementary exam).
+If you did not meet the pass requirements for one (or more) of your Matric subjects, you may qualify to rewrite your Matric.

-According to the Department of Basic Education, you may qualify for a Matric rewrite if you:
+According to the Department of Basic Education, you may qualify to take a Supplementary Exam (now called a second national exam) if any of the following criteria pertain to you:

-- Were medically unfit on the day of the exam;
+- You were medically unfit on the day of the exam;

-- Do not meet admission requirements for Higher Education;
+- You do not meet admission requirements for Higher Education;

-- Experienced personal problems such as a death in the immediate family;
+- You experienced personal problems such as a death in the immediate family;

-- Were unable to write or complete an examination paper for other reasons, provided that a report is submitted by the Headmaster of your school
+- You were unable to write or complete an examination paper for other reasons, provided that a report is submitted by the Headmaster of your school